lukeclopez/CompanyCodingTest/README.md

 Additionally, workers who were utilized more than 100% should float to the top.
 If a worker goes over 8 hours in a single day, than any amount of time over 8 hours should count as double utilization.
 This way, a manager can easily see who is working overtime.

+The analysis will include:

+- Expertise in the selected language
+- Problem solving techniques as described in the readme and documentation
+- Testing approach
+- Overall software design

 ### Usage Instructions

 After downloading and extracting the `tar` file, ensure you have Python 3.6+ on your system.